oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 **Notes:**

 * Change environment variables such as IPs, ASM_DEVICE_LIST, PWD_FILE, and PWD_KEY based on your env.
 Also, change the devices based on your env.
-* You must have created the `racstorage` volume before the creation of the RAC Container.
+* You must have created the `racstorage` volume before the creation of the Oracle RAC Container.
 For details about the env variables, please refer the section 6.

-### Assign networks to RAC containers
+### Assign networks to Oracle RAC containers

 You need to assign the Docker networks created in section 1 to containers.
 Please execute the following commands: